AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 2. **Increase character limit for addresses**: CLInic currently restricts addresses to be less than 60 characters.
 We hope to broaden the restrictions on addresses to accommodate longer addresses in the future.
 3. **Allow non-capital letters for ID**: To support faster typing, CLInic will allow for non-capital letters inputted for ID in future iterations,
 4. **Names with special symbols and characters**: The current restrictions for names do not allow for special characters, such as in "S/O" or "D/O".
 We plan to account for this by reducing restrictions and increasing validation of special characters in future iterations of CLInic.
 5. **Validate NRIC and DOB synchronisation**: CLInic currently does not make sure that the start of the NRIC is in line with the DOB given.
-In the future, we plan to validate this for patients born after 31/02/1967, which was when this synchronisation was implemented.
+In the future, we plan to validate this for patients born after 01/01/1968, which was when this synchronisation was implemented as seen <a href="https://www.spic.com.sg/national-identification-numbers-and-the-nric/" target="_blank" >here</a>.

 ##### Appointments
 6. **Accommodate for overnight appointments and updated day-view**: The CLInic is currently catered towards day clinics that work regular hours.
 We plan to make the feature for adding and editing appointments to allow for a start date, start time, end date and end time.
 Along with this, day-view will be updated to show appointments that start on the current date or spans the current date as well.